j15e/b/_posts/2013-06-17-twitter-api-1-dead.md

 categories: twitter
 ---

+**Update** : All I had to do is replace `1` with `1.1` in my Twitter API endpoint url for j15e.com, I was already using oAuth.
+Not very complex after all.

 Twitter *gracefully* dropped dead support of API 1.0, your calls are now being served a `410 GONE` http answer with the folloing explaination :